susmithamariyappillai/student-registration-form/README.md

 3. Open `index.html` in your browser.
 4. Enter the student details.
 5. Click **Submit**.
-6. The saved student details will be displayed below the form.
+6. The show successfully registration